artur-masalcev/bluetooth-maze-app/README.md

 More details and video: https://drive.google.com/drive/folders/1IZUI9pRBLh7USqu8pj6IVL6xD14iVned?usp=sharing

 The project itself was inspired by Alex Gyver Bluetooth labyrinth https://www.youtube.com/watch?v=j5V1ooMSuUU.
-Although this app is made using Android Studio (not
-Thunkable IDE as in the Alex version), it should be fully compatible with the Alex Gyver labyrinth.
+This application was made using Android Studio (not Thunkable IDE as in the Alex version).
+But it still should be compatipable with the Alex's version of the labyrinth.

 The application is translated in Russian language as been demanded at my school.